Spacechild1/vstplugin/README.md

 ### Known issues:

-* The Supernova version of VSTPlugin only works on SuperCollider 3.11 and above (not released yet at the time of writing).
+* The Supernova version of VSTPlugin only works on SuperCollider 3.11 and above.

 * macOS/SuperCollider: the VST GUI only works on SuperCollider 3.11 and above.
 Otherwise you get a warning if you try to open a plugin with "editor: true".